 Cost of 14-day quarantine: Rs 14,000.
-Earnings since he returned to Varanasi village: Zero
+Income since he returned to Varanasi village: Zero

 But then the lockdown was imposed.

-Bind stopped getting his monthly salary of Rs 10,000.
+Kumar stopped getting his monthly salary of Rs 10,000.
 There was Rs 3,500 to pay as rent.
 He called home.

 “Mummy, paisa nahi milat rahe,” his mother, Usha Devi, recalled him saying.
 Mummy, I am not getting any money.